Robb-S/JpConverterRn/README.md

 ## Technical details

 While the original version of this app was written in Java, this replacement is written in JavaScript using React Native.
-See the ["About" page](./about.md) for more technical details.
+See the ["Developer notes" page](./about.md) for more technical details if you're interested in that sort of thing.